habitat-sh/habitat/README.md

 ## Rules for working on Bldr

 1. The principle of least abstraction.
-When possible, we use the tooling that is closest to the native tooling for the platform, and provide as little abstraction as neccessary.
-When we do choose an abstraction, we choose one - and we make it the one that is most user-servicable.
+When possible, we use the tooling that is closest to the native tooling for the platform, and provide as little abstraction as necessary.
+When we do choose an abstraction, we choose one - and we make it the one that is most user-serviceable.
 1. Keep it light.
 The runtime component of bldr is used as a process supervisor - it needs to stay lean.
 No runtimes.
 1. Convention over configuration, with sane defaults.
 Where possible, we remove the need to configure things by having a convention cover it.
 When we do need to configure things, we set sane defaults.